Types of Invalid Traffic (IVT): GIVT vs. SIVT

 - Different types of sophisticated invalid traffic (SIVT)

 What is General Invalid Traffic (GIVT)

-The least harmful form of invalid traffic is general invalid traffic (GVIT).
+The least harmful form of invalid traffic is general invalid traffic (GIVT).
 This traffic is not intended to be malicious or fraudulent and is generally conducted by known industry bots and web crawlers from benign sources.
 Of course, this definition and usage could change in the future.
 The most common forms are search engine crawlers, data centers, or proxy traffic coming through a virtual private network (VPN).
-GVIT does not simulate human behavior and generally does not generate fraudulent revenue, thus, it is currently not categorized as fraud or mobile ad fraud.
+GIVT does not simulate human behavior and generally does not generate fraudulent revenue, thus, it is currently not categorized as fraud or mobile ad fraud.

 However, there can be several potential negative impacts from GIVT if not monitored and accounted for accurately.
 For example, not accounting for this increased invalid traffic can altere publisher data, and affect their measurement analytics.
-For example a sharp increase in website traffic might seem like the result of hard work and SEO, however, it might actually be due to GVIT traffic such as web crawlers.
+For example a sharp increase in website traffic might seem like the result of hard work and SEO, however, it might actually be due to GIVT traffic such as web crawlers.

 What is Sophisticated Invalid Traffic (SIVT)

 As one might guess, sophisticated invalid traffic (SIVT) is more sophisticated and therefore, more difficult to detect.
 The general calling-card of SIVT is that it is a genuine attempt from fraudsters to generate revenue through fraudulent traffic.
 As such, the patterns of SIVT tend to be more difficult to detect as it often avoids generating simple patterns that may raise a red flag.